chaimgingold/Tabla/docs/bugs.md

 - [ ] Clear pipeline between game worlds...
 	- To repro: play pinball, then switch to anim; cube maps still around...???
 Or just the active seletion?

+## Minor Bugs
+- Use Scissor Rect on Pop up menu.
+Refactor code in PipelineStageView::draw() to be reusable.

 # Game Worlds

 ## General